dolphounet/GNS3_Project/README.md

 ## How to use

 Setup the network on GNS3 according to the network intent.
-Before executing the program, you must have the network started, as well as a console opened on every router.
+Before executing the program (launching main.py), you must have the network started, as well as a console opened on every router.